STAND FIRM IN THE FAITH

 This also should be your resolution or determination as a believer in Christ!

 Prayer: My Dear Heavenly Father, thank You for not putting the burden of my salvation on my shoulders.
-Help me Holy Spirit to always stand firm in the finished work of Jesus Christ, in Jesus’ name.
+My Dear Holy Spirit, help and strengthen me to always stand firm in the finished work of Jesus Christ, in Jesus’ name.
 Amen.